Fathat-Training/starwars-api-backend-skeleton/training-docs/build-1.md

   <br/><br/>
   Let's briefly discuss this function and understand what it does.

-  Now let's get a call to this endpoint into our Films endpoint.
+  Now let's get a call to this response function into our Films endpoint.
   <br/><br/>

   Go to the films endpoint file - films/v1/endpoints.py, and add the following under the section